-I have extremely strong background in mathematics and sciences.
+I have an extremely strong background in mathematics and sciences.
 I have worked extensively with students over the years.
-This has helped me to develop systematic method to teach and transfer knowledge to the students in an easy to digest way.
-I use examples, visual aids and analogy to help explaining the subject matters.
+This has helped me to develop systematic methods to teach and transfer knowledge to the students in an easy to digest way.
+I use examples, visual aids and analogy to help in explaining the subject matters.
 Learning can be difficult, but a patient tutor, like myself, can make a different in learning experiences.

 I choose to tutor because I appreciate all that my education has given me.
 I believe that I can make a difference in the lives of the students I tutor.